Yield: 4 servings

 - salt and freshly ground pepper

 Sauté sliced onions in the olive oil for about 5 minutes over medium heat or until soft.
 Add the zucchini cubes and continue cooking until the cubes are nicely golden, about 10 minutes more.
 Add the Ras-el-Hanout and cook it until fragrant 2-3 minutes more.
-Add the diced tomatoes, the tomato paste, fresh coriander, chicken stock, salt, and pepper.
+Add the diced tomatoes, the tomato paste, cilantro (fresh coriander leaves), chicken stock, salt, and pepper.
 Stir and cook it over low heat until pulpy, about 20 minutes.

 Sauté onion in 2 tablespoon olive oil over medium heat or until soft, about 5 minutes.
 Set aside and let it cool.